OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 To test your add-in in Excel for Windows, run the following command.
 When you run this command, the local web server will start and Excel will open with your add-in loaded.

 ```
-    npm run-script start:desktop
+    npm run start:desktop
 ```

 > [!NOTE]
 > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
-If you are prompted to install a certificate after you run `npm run-script start:desktop`, accept the prompt to install the certificate that the Yeoman generator provides.
+If you are prompted to install a certificate after you run `npm run start:desktop`, accept the prompt to install the certificate that the Yeoman generator provides.

 # [Excel Online](#tab/excel-online)

 To test your add-in in Excel Online, run the following command.
 When you run this command, the local web server will start.

 ```
-npm run-script start:web
+npm run start:web
 ```

 > [!NOTE]
 > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
-If you are prompted to install a certificate after you run `npm run-script start:web`, accept the prompt to install the certificate that the Yeoman generator provides.
+If you are prompted to install a certificate after you run `npm run start:web`, accept the prompt to install the certificate that the Yeoman generator provides.

 To use your custom functions add-in, open a new workbook in Excel Online.
 In this workbook, complete the following steps to sideload your add-in.